 Plenty of bulk from rice

 Canned soups are notoriously high in sodium, so for those following a low-sodium diet, it is extremely difficult to find a soup that fits within tighter salt restrictions.
-In fact, even many “reduced sodium” soups are still loaded with salt.
-This Health Valley soup, however, has no salt added, and it lives up to that with only 150 milligrams of salt per can.
+In fact, even many "reduced sodium" soups are still loaded with salt.
+This Health Valley option, however, has no salt added, and it lives up to that with only 150 milligrams per can.
 This makes it American Heart Association certified, so you can be confident it’s a good choice if you’re on a heart-healthy diet.
 As an added bonus, it’s also gluten-free and organic.

-The rice gives it plenty of texture and makes it feel more substantive as a meal, but it could also be a healthy appetizer on a cold winter day, or pair well with a sandwich or salad.
+The rice gives it plenty of texture and makes it feel more substantive as a meal, but it could also be a healthy appetizer on a cold winter day, and pairs well with a sandwich or salad.
 Because there is no added salt, it is safe to say it’s on the plain side when it comes to flavor, but the chicken and carrots help add some sweetness and savoriness to each bite.
 This plainer flavor profile also gives you the opportunity to dress it up yourself by adding your salt to taste, as well as other seasonings.

 Calories (per can): 180 | Sodium: 150 milligrams | Saturated Fat: 0.5 grams | Protein: 8 grams | Added Sugar: 0 grams